Women beware! Your stress can worsen your migraine

-BENGALURU: Chronic migraine is a medical condition that is characterised by intense headaches accompanied by throbbing pain for at least 15 days per month.
-These migraines may cause nausea, vomiting and sensitivity to bright light and high-decibel sounds and interfere with a person’s ability to perform daily tasks, further impacting their quality of life.
+CHENNAI : Chronic migraine is a medical condition that is characterised by intense headaches accompanied by throbbing pain for at least 15 days per month.
+These migraines may cause nausea, vomiting and sensitivity to bright light and high decibel sounds and interfere with a person’s ability to perform daily tasks, further impacting their quality of life.

 Chronic migraine can be caused due to several factors which include lifestyle and genetic.
 Common symptoms of migraine include blurred vision, frequent yawning and drowsiness, one-sided headache, and vomiting.
 These symptoms come as episodic headaches.